Increase Happiness with Yoga - Aura Wellness Center

 Yoga as Anxiety Relief

 Yoga also works as a natural form of anxiety relief.
 Certain yoga poses and practices can help reduce stress triggers, which is beneficial for individuals dealing with anxiety or depression.
 Yoga works through the same neural pathways to balance your mood in the same way that meditation, relaxation, and exercise do.
-You should think of it as a combination of those three actions to increase happiness with yoga.
+You should consider it a combination of those three actions to increase happiness with yoga.

-Yoga can modulate stress response systems and by doing so can reduce physiological arousal.
+Yoga can modulate stress response systems and, by doing so, can reduce physiological arousal.
 It decreases your blood pressure, heart rate, and breath rate.
 There is also a growing body of evidence that suggests that it can help boost your heart rate variability.

 Yoga and Stress Response

 In an article released by the Harvard Medical School in 2009, it noted that the University of Utah conducted a study reviewing the effects of yoga on an individual’s stress response by looking at their pain threshold.
-The medical researchers at the university found that the participants that had a poor level of stress response also had increased pain sensitivity.
+The medical researchers at the university found that the participants who had a poor level of stress response also had increased pain sensitivity.
 The study included 14 participants with fibromyalgia, 16 healthy people, and 12 experienced yogis.
 If you weren’t aware, fibromyalgia is an illness that relates to stress and hypersensitivity to pain.
-These three groups were placed under painful thumbnail pressure and their responses were recorded.
+These three groups were placed under painful thumbnail pressure, and their responses were recorded.

 Benefits

 Most forms of yoga are safe for you to practice.
-There is even chair yoga for people that have limited mobility.
+There is even chair yoga for people who have limited mobility.
 Remember, your mental and physical health are closely intertwined.
 Yoga is a fantastic way to improve your health that comes with essentially no risk at all.

 Health Considerations